mahsaSH717/rp-extractor-ml/rp_labeling/README.md

  ![results](/evaluation-results.PNG)

 ## Extracting research-problem phrases from unseen sentences
-"predict_rp_of_sentence.py" can be used to extract "reaserch-problems" for all sentences in "labeled_evaluate_data_set.xlsx" using the CRF model.<br />
+"predict_rp_of_sentence.py" can be used to extract "research-problems" for all sentences in "labeled_evaluate_data_set.xlsx" using the CRF model.<br />
 This script saves the results in "unseen_data_predictions.xlsx" file, with these columns:
  - real rp phrase
  - extracted rp phrase<br />